velipso/sink/docs/crash-course.md

 --------------------

 ```
-break       end          nil
+break       else      for          nil
-continue    enum         return
+continue    elseif    goto         return
-declare     for          using
+declare     embed     if           using
-def         goto         var
+def         end       include      var
-do          if           while
+do          enum      namespace    while
-else        include
-elseif      namespace
 ```

 ```